tango-controls/rfc/5/README.md

 	if(property-value is empty && default-value is not empty) property-value = default-value
   	```
-	* The class property loading flow property-name is:
+	* The class property valueloading flow is:
 	```
 	property-value = getClassPropertyFromTangoDBorFile(class-name, property-name)
 	if(property-value is empty && default-value is not empty)